Pietro222222/yex-lang.github.io/src/installation.md

 ### ArchLinux

-in ArchLinux you can install arch through pacman
+in ArchLinux you can install Rust through pacman
 ```
 # pacman -S rust
 ```